Remi-Gau/McGurk_prior_code/README.md

 ## Original version of the code
-The script to run (orginally with matlab 2010a and psychtoolbox version 3.09) the fMRI and behavioral experiments are in the `fMRI` and `psychophysics` folders respectively.
+The script to run (originally with matlab 2010a and psychtoolbox version 3.09) the fMRI and behavioral experiments are in the `fMRI` and `psychophysics` folders respectively.
 Still in need of better documentation. :-(

 The original stimuli are on a private OSF project as I am not sure we have from the actors on the videos to make those fully open.
 Do get in touch if you want to know more.

 The original scripts to run the analysis presented in the paper are in the `fMRI_analysis` folder but are really poorly documented.
 So they are here mostly for posterity and archival purposes.

-Scripts for the many other analysis that we tried and were not published or mentioned in the paper are kept in an `archive` folder on the `archives` branch of this repository.
+Scripts for the many other analysis that we tried but were not published are kept in an `archive` folder on the `archives` branch of this repository.

 ## BIDS data